 An investor-state tribunal ordered Canada to pay US waste treatment company, S.D.
 Myers, due to a temporary ban Canada placed on PCB exports, although that ban "complied with a multilateral environmental treaty on toxic-waste trade".

 Australia's 'plain' cigarette packaging laws were challenged in 2011 by tobacco company Philip Morris under a little-known 1993 investment treaty between Hong Kong and Australia.
 After losing its case against plain packaging in the Australian High Court, Philip Morris moved some of its assets to Hong Kong so it could bring the case as a Hong Kong investor outside of Austalia's legal jurisdiction.
-It took over four years before Australia won the case against Philip Morris.
+It took over four years before Australia won the case against Philip Morris and it cost Australian taxpayers $39 million in legal costs, which Philip Morris was ordered pay.

 Even before the case was decided the Australian government agreed to ISDS provisions in the Trans-Pacific Partnership (TPP) agreement in return for US market access to agricultural products, particularly sugar.